baur-krykpayev/firmwarePath/README.md

 Firmware is an art and it requires having projects.
 Personal portfolio website is a must have.
 Here is mine [baurlogic.com](http://baurlogic.com/)

+Brief:
+- learn the basics
+- do the projects
+- apply for a job
+- do the projects
+- do a good job
+- do the projects
+- ship the project